fetiu/cyrup/README.md

 ]
 ```

-Name will implicitly determine whether the field is accessible.
+Naming conventions will determine whether the field is accessible.

-The class example above naturally defined accessibility of `num:Int` members:
+The class example above implicitly defined accessibility of `num:Int` members:

 - `num.data` : This is an error, as symbol not defined as `.data`.
 - `numdata` : This is regarded as a new variable, not `a`'s member.
-- `num.equals(2)` : This is valid access, like a public method.
+- `num.equals(2)` : This is a valid access, like a public method.

+In this way, data is capsulized without explicitly notating `public` or `private`.

 Storage Classes are also used for designating the data lifetime and scope